mczachurski/wallpapper/README.md

 ## Getting started

 If you have done above commands now you can build dynamic wallpaper.
 It's really easy.
 First you have to put all you pictures into one folder and in the same folder create `json` file with picture's description.
-Application support two kind of dynamic wallpapers.
+Application support three kinds of dynamic wallpapers.

 ### Solar